sglkc/google-translate-api/README.md

 - Fast and reliable – it uses the same servers that [translate.google.com](https://translate.google.com) uses
 - Wide compatibility through supporting Fetch, Axios, and custom request functions
 - Batch many translations into one request with arrays or objects!.
+- Supports the single and batch translate endpoints.
+- Has both a translate method, and a Translator class which preserves options.

 ## Why this fork?
 This fork of the fork [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written to support various request methods instead of Got, allowing for greater compatibility outside of Node.js.
 It also abandons the outdated `querystring`.
 Additionally, new languages are more frequently added, and if a new language is not yet in the languages.js list you can now bypass it with the `forceFrom` and `forceTo` options.
 Furthermore, it supports batch translations in 1 request.
+Many interfaces of the same endpoints either only use the single translate endpoint, which is quickly rate limited, or the batch translate endpoint which is sometimes innaccurate.

 ## Install